-Marva J. Ferguson, PhD, RSW
+Marva J. Ferguson, MSW, PhD, RSW

 Academic Title: Associate Professor